clojure-vim/clojure.vim/README.md

 ## Want to improve your Clojure development set up?

-be sure to check out our list of [suggested Vim plugins in the Wiki](https://github.com/clojure-vim/clojure.vim/wiki/Plugins).
+Be sure to check out our list of [suggested Vim plugins in the Wiki](https://github.com/clojure-vim/clojure.vim/wiki/Plugins).